Support of extremal doubly stochastic arrays: Preliminaries

 The following proof is different from the one in \cite{Car96}.

 \begin{proof}[Proof of \propref{propPR5.7}] By \propref{propPR5.2}, all the entries of $A$ are integral multiples of $n$.
 Since the entries are nonnegative and the sum at each column is $n$, there can be no entry greater than $n$.
 Hence every nonzero entry must be equal to $n$.
 Since the sum of the entries at each row is $kn$, then in each row there are exactly $k$ nonzero entries.
-But in each column there can be only one nonzero entry, since the sum at each column is $n$.
+Similarly, the sum of the entries at each column is $n$ and hence in each column there is exactly one nonzero entry.
 Thus $A$ must be equivalent to the matrix in \eqref{eqPR5.7.1}. \end{proof}